Home

 Rare endometritis or pelvic infection.
 Presents with fever, pelvic pain, malodorous discharge.
 Treated with targeted antibiotics after swab.
 Compliance with post-operative instructions (no baths, no intercourse for 3 weeks) is the best prevention.

-The main limitation of CO₂ laser: absence of histological analysis.
-Unlike conisation, no tissue is sampled for microscopic analysis.
-This is a choice accepted when the diagnosis is already certain on prior biopsies.
-But it requires rigorous surveillance afterwards — because if a high-grade lesion had been under-diagnosed before laser, it would only be revealed at post-operative follow-up.
-This follow-up requirement is a mutual commitment between surgeon and patient.
+The main limitation of the CO₂ laser: we cannot analyse what we destroy.
+Unlike conisation, no tissue is recovered for microscopic analysis.
+This is a choice we accept only when the diagnosis is already well established on the biopsies done before the procedure.
+In return, this requires attentive surveillance afterwards — because if a more serious lesion had been underestimated before the laser, it would only be revealed at later follow-ups.
+This follow-up commitment is a mutual agreement between surgeon and patient.

 Smoking: a major risk factor